ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 </html>
 ```

+Feel free to copy-paste it into your browser console and run it.

 ## Sending multiple messages

-Let's start with something interesting!
+### 1) Understanding a task

 We will send two separate messages in one transaction: one to your own address, carrying 0.2 TON, and one to the other wallet address carrying 0.1 TON.

 By the way, there is a limit of messages sent in one transaction:
 - standard ([v3](/participate/wallets/contracts#wallet-v3)/[v4](/participate/wallets/contracts#wallet-v4)) wallets: 4 outgoing messages;
 - highload wallets: 255 outgoing messages (close to blockchain limitations).

+### 2) Sending the messages

-Run the following code
+Run the following code:

 ```js
 console.log(await connector.sendTransaction({